ebellm/pyraf-dbsp/README.txt

 todos:
 add a license
-fluxing should correct for extinction provide more versatile code for using other gratings/angles/, or at least
-	specifying crval/cdelt [could just modify the dict directly] figure out how to turn off extra "Enters" where possible improve telluric correction defaults improve robustness of joining red and blue sides (bad fluxing kills it)
+fluxing should correct for extinction figure out how to turn off extra "Enters" where possible improve telluric correction defaults improve robustness of joining red and blue sides (bad fluxing kills it)